jasonlaska/spherecluster/README.md

 Notes to clean up later:

-#Implements:
+# Clustering on the unit hypersphere

+##Implements

 - Spherical K-Means

-- Mixture of von Mises-Fisher
+- Mixture of von Mises Fisher
 -- hard-moVMF
 -- soft-moVMF